syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-headers.md

 ### Using property

 You can customize the appearance of the column headers in Grid using the `CustomAttributes` property.
-The `customAttributes` property takes an object with the name-value pair to customize the CSS properties for grid header cells.
-You can also set multiple CSS properties to the custom class using the `customAttributes` property.
+The `CustomAttributes` property takes an object with the name-value pair to customize the CSS properties for grid header cells.
+You can also set multiple CSS properties to the custom class using the `CustomAttributes` property.

 To customize the header of a column, you can follow the steps below: